jonnonz1/nz-statute-book/acts/public/2022/protected-disclosures-protection-of-whistleblowers-act-2022.md

     (ii) has not dealt with the matter so as to address the serious wrongdoing; and (b) the discloser who made the disclosure consents; and (c) in the case of an investigation together with a public sector organisation, the public sector organisation consents to the Ombudsman acting under this section.
+(3) However,—
-(3) However, this section does not apply to a disclosure that is or includes intelligence and security information (and section 27 applies instead).
+  (a) this section does not apply to a disclosure that is or includes intelligence and security information (and section 27 applies instead); and
+  (b) this section does not apply to a disclosure that is or includes defence information (and section 27A applies instead).

 ### 34 Ombudsmen may review and guide investigations by public sector organisations
 (1) An Ombudsman may review and guide an investigation of a protected disclosure by a public sector organisation (either at the organisation’s request or at the Ombudsman’s discretion).
+(2) However,—
-(2) However, subsection (1) does not apply to a disclosure that is or includes intelligence and security information (and section 27 applies instead).
+  (a) subsection (1) does not apply to a disclosure that is or includes intelligence and security information (and section 27 applies instead); and
+  (b) subsection (1) does not apply to a disclosure that is or includes defence information (and section 27A applies instead).
 (3) Subsection (1) does not authorise an Ombudsman to issue a direction to a public sector organisation requiring it to act in a particular manner in relation to an investigation.

 ### 35 Ombudsmen may receive reports on investigations and include information in annual report